amterp/ra/USAGE.md

 **Important**: Commands and Arguments are alternatives.
 If a subcommand is specified, it takes precedence and the main command's args become irrelevant - we dive into the subcommand's world.

 **Key Paradigm**: All arguments are both flags and positional arguments unless explicitly overridden with `SetPositionalOnly(true)` or they are boolean flags (which are never positional).

+**Dual Nature Communication**: The synopsis shows arguments in their positional form (`<arg>`, `[arg]`) while the Arguments section shows them in their flag form (`--arg`).
+Users understand these refer to the same arguments due to matching names.
+This allows Ra to communicate both usage patterns without cluttering the synopsis.

 **Global Flags**: Global flags registered on parent commands will also appear in subcommand usage generation.